The world of electronic devices moves fast; they are quickly updated with the newest model replacing the older one, sometimes in less than a year.

 While electronic devices are not exactly fragile items, they do require certain conditions to keep them stored properly, after all, most of their components are susceptible to be affected by weather conditions, even if they are completely sealed.

-Most of the circuitry on electronic devices have a limited lifespan that can be extended by using and storing them properly.
+Most of the circuitry on electronic devices has a limited lifespan that can be extended by using and storing them properly.
 Here’s what you should take into account if you need to place them in a storage unit for an extended period of time:

 - Remove Batteries, Media and Backup all the Data